-This shows you the drive from Mount Cook to Christchurch across New Zealand South Island.
-Highlights of the Mount Cook to Christchurch itinerary are the two glacier lakes Lake Pukaki and Lake Tekapo, the snow-capped mountain chains and the turquoise Rakaia Gorge.
+This post will show you the drive from Mount Cook to Christchurch across New Zealand South Island.
+Highlights of the Mount Cook to Christchurch itinerary are the glacier lakes Pukaki and Tekapo, the many snow-capped mountains and at the end Rakaia Gorge with deep turquoise waters.

 This is the last (number 9) of my New Zealand South Island posts that all together make a South Island road trip: from Christchurch to West Coast, down to the Central Lakes and Queenstown and back to Christchurch via Crown Range and Mount Cook.

-We have been touring New Zealand in a campervan which is the perfect way to explore vast rural areas and mountain districts.
+We have been touring New Zealand in a campervan which I think is the perfect way to travel in vast rural areas and mountains.

 A campervan gives you more flexibility: you can stop, dine and sleep where you want.
-Holiday parks and campsites exist all around New Zealand and at most times of the year you won’t need to book your nights in advance.
+There is a good choice of holiday parks and campsites in all parts of New Zealand and at most times of the year you won’t need to book your nights in advance.
+That makes travel easy, you don’t have to plan that much.

-But let’s see what the last 366 km of our great South Island drive were like:
+But let’s see what the last 366 km of our great South Island drive were like.
+First I will show our driving itinerary on the map.

 The map shows our Mount Cook to Christchurch driving itinerary.
-As you can see we didn’t take the shortest Ashburton road but the upper Canterbury Highlands route through a region of rolling hills backed by snow-capped mountains.
+As you can see we didn’t take the shortest Ashburton road at the end of the drive.
+Instead we took the upper Canterbury Highlands route through the green region of rolling hills and snow-capped mountains.

 So we started the last section of our New Zealand campervan trip from the top of the South Island, Aoraki Mount Cook.